 - ASNS2890/HIST2891/ENVS2491: East Asian Environmental History (Spring 2018)

 - ASNS2892/HIST2892: Maps, Territory, Power (Fall 2016)

-She also advises students in independent studies and honors projects.
-She encourages students with advanced reading skills in Chinese, Japanese, and Korean to incorporate sources in the original language into their work.
-Some of the research papers that she has supervised include:
+I also advise students in independent studies and honors projects.
+I encourage students with advanced reading skills in Chinese, Japanese, and Korean to incorporate sources in the original language into their work.
+Some of the research papers that I have supervised include:

 - Indigenous Labor and the Construction of the Burma Road

 - Traditional Japanese Medicine in the Early Twentieth Century